 1. Solar Water Heaters are a Good Investment

-Most homeowners are surprised to learn just how much electricity their water heater consumes.
+Most Homeowners are surprised to learn just how much electricity their water heater consumes.
 Older water heaters can lead to larger electricity bills, which is why finding a modern solution that heats water and doesn’t waste energy is important.
-If you are tired of taking lukewarm showers, then it may be time to invest in a solar water heater.
+If you are tired of taking lukewarm showers, or if your water heater is making a noise, then it may be time to invest in a solar water heater.

 Read also: Gas vs Electric Water Heater